turboapps/docs/src/guides/index.md

-# Application Deployment
+# Deployment Guides

-This guide introduces the different ways to deploy virtualized applications using Turbo technology.
+This section provides comprehensive guides for deploying virtualized applications using Turbo technology.
 Applications can be deployed as:

 - Standalone executables (EXE/MSI) for traditional software distribution
 - Virtual application packages (.svm) for advanced deployment scenarios